Categories: Undergraduate Courses

 ARH 320 Structures: Wood & Steel

 ARH 320 Structures: Wood & Steel Collaboration between architects and structural engineers determines the success and safety of a building.
 Seeing architecture from the perspective of a structural engineer, you will evaluate the unique properties of wood and steel, common structural materials in the US, in response to gravity and lateral forces.
-Prerequisites: ARH…
+Prerequisite: ARH…

 ARH 330 Structures Concrete, Masonry, & Tensile Systems